Far-right politics in Finland: Far-right and antisemitic media

 were published by white general and emigre leader Severin Dobrovolski.
 The Nordische Gesellschaft led by Alfred Rosenberg also published pro-Nazi magazines in Finland.
 Like other far-right propagandists, Dobrovolski and the Helsinki liaison of Nordische Gesellschaft Anitra Karsten also worked for the State Information Service.

 In addition to far-right printed media, movies with nationalist-antisemitic themes were also published.
 In the most popular film of 1938, Jääkärin morsian (Jäger's Bride) for instance the main antagonist is a Jewish spy whom the hero assaults while shouting antisemitic abuse.
 The writer and director of the film, Risto Orko, would later become the CEO of the biggest Finnish film company Suomi-Filmi and join the Nazi Finnish Realm Union.

+After the war, Untersturmführer Unto Parvilahti's memoirs made the case the USSR was led by Jews, and Parvilahti's book became a great success, going through 11 editions and being translated into multiple languages.
+Parvilahti also became a sought-after speaker in veterans' events and conservative parties speaking tours.